ZipCPU/sdspi/rtl/README.md

 A [perl script](usage.pl) is also available to measure the logic usage of these two IP components via Yosys.
 Measurement results are kept [here](usage.txt).
-As of this writing, the [SDSPI](spi/sdspi.v) controller requires only 545 Xilinx 6-LUTs, whereas the [SDIO](sdio/sdio.v) controller requires 1427 Xilinx 6-LUTs without the DMA, and 2852 6-LUTs with the DMA.
-The [SDSLAVE](sdslave/sdslave.v) has no non-DMA option, and requires 1342 6-LUTs.
+As of this writing, the [SDSPI](spi/sdspi.v) controller requires only 545 Xilinx 6-LUTs, whereas the [SDIO](sdio/sdio.v) controller requires 1506 Xilinx 6-LUTs without the DMA, and 2949 6-LUTs with the DMA.
+The [SDSLAVE](sdslave/sdslave.v) has no non-DMA option, and requires 1383 6-LUTs when using Wishbone.